rpeszek/my-blogs/posts/2021-12-25-ts-types-part2.md

 **(Recap End)**

 I imagine it is not that uncommon for a TS library to have a not nullable property that is not there at runtime.
-The IntelliSense tell me that I can use the overloaded [_add_blank_target `item.body.getTypeAsync`](https://docs.microsoft.com/en-us/javascript/api/outlook/office.body?view=outlook-js-preview#getTypeAsync_callback_) method.
+The IntelliSense tell me that I can use the overloaded [_add_blank_target `item.body.getTypeAsync`](https://docs.microsoft.com/en-us/javascript/api/outlook/office.body?view=outlook-js-preview#getTypeAsync_callback_) method to retrieve the type (plain vs html) of the email body.

 ```JavaScript
 (method) Office.Body.getTypeAsync(options: Office.AsyncContextOptions, callback?: ((asyncResult: Office.AsyncResult<Office.CoercionType>) => void) | undefined): void (+1 overload)
 ```

-The online documentation suggests that this is only available in the "Compose" mode but the types tells me it is in `Office.MessageRead` which is the "Read" mode.
+The online documentation suggests that this is only available in the "Compose" mode but the IntelliSense tells me it is in `Office.MessageRead` which is the "Read" mode.
 When I tried to use it, this property was never there.
 I am using office online and the latest available office.js (listed on the top of this post).
 It looks to me like the TS declaration files are not in sync with JavaScript.
 I have not done much of forensics work on this, please message me in git discussions if you know what is going on.